AJnsm/ajnsm.github.io/_posts/2025-01-28-mereoPhysics.md

 [^2]:  <span style="color:grey">Mathematicians might notice how this is somewhat similar to the definition of a *topology*.
 The two are indeed related, but not the same.
 A topology on a finite set is necessarily a mereology, but not all mereologies are topologies, and topologies do not have to be finite. </span>
 [^3]:  <span style="color:grey">It's interesting to ask: *Why* are beyond-pairwise interactions not common?
 I think it's at least part caused by a lack of imagination.
 We can picture things interacting as a graph, where points represent parts, and lines represent interactions between parts.
 But lines always connect two points, not three or more, so we cannot really picture what higher-order interactions look like.
 This is a limitation of our imagination, not of Nature.
 However, pairwise descriptions have been very successful, and some people have argued that this is the way Nature works.
 Observing higher-order interactions from data is also harder than pairwise interactions, so perhaps it is simply a reflection of the fact that data sets have historically been small.
 This would also explain why higher-order interactions are becoming more *en vogue* now that data sets are getting bigger. </span>
 [^4]:  <span style="color:grey">The Möbius inversion formula over the power set mereology is more famously known as the *inclusion-exclusion principle*.
 [^5]:  <span style="color:grey">I'm still looking for a good name for this approach/framework.
+Möreology?
 If you have any suggestions---please let me know!</span>
 [^mf]:  <span style="color:grey">The Möbius function is usually recursively defined over a partial order, but there is a very nice expression due to Phillip Hall: Given an interval $[x, y]$ on the partial order $P$, let $c_i$ be the number of chains in $P$ from $x$ to $y$ of length $i$.
 Then the Möbius function on $P$ is given by $\mu(x, y) = -c_1 + c_2 - c_3 + \ldots$. </span>
 [^dedekind]:  <span style="color:grey">In fact, the number of parts in this mereology for 9 variables was calculated for the first time in 2023, and for more than 9 variables is still unknown.</span>